Hi-Chew Premium vs. Regular Hi-Chew Grape Flavors

 Hi-Chew Premium Grape

-On the other hand, the main ingredients of Hi-Chew Premium Grape candy are starch syrup, sugar, glucose, vegetable fat and oil, concentrated grape juice (99% of Cabernet Sauvignon), and gelatin.
+Meanwhile, the main ingredients in the Hi-Chew Premium Grape flavor are starch syrup, sugar, dextrose, vegetable oil/fat, concentrated grape juice (99% Cabernet Sauvignon), and gelatin.